 Bishop's Flower is an herbaceous annual with an upright spreading habit of growth.
 It brings an extremely fine and delicate texture to the garden composition and should be used to full effect.

 This is a relatively low maintenance plant, and should not require much pruning, except when necessary, such as to remove dieback.
 It has no significant negative characteristics.

 Bishop's Flower is recommended for the following landscape applications;

 Planting & Growing

 Bishop's Flower will grow to be about 3 feet tall at maturity, with a spread of 18 inches.
 This fast-growing annual will normally live for one full growing season, needing replacement the following year.

 This plant does best in full sun to partial shade.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
 It is not particular as to soil pH, but grows best in sandy soils.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
 This species is not originally from North America.

 Bishop's Flower is a fine choice for the garden, but it is also a good selection for planting in outdoor pots and containers.
 With its upright habit of growth, it is best suited for use as a 'thriller' in the 'spiller-thriller-filler' container combination; plant it near the center of the pot, surrounded by smaller plants and those that spill over the edges.
+It is even sizeable enough that it can be grown alone in a suitable container.
 Note that when growing plants in outdoor containers and baskets, they may require more frequent waterings than they would in the yard or garden.